drbig/matasano/README.md

 Ruby really kicks ass when it comes to hacking and *learning* new things.
 Go not so much, but I've learned that Unicode-centric approach is problematic for hacking ASCII-based crypto.
 I don't see any real speed difference between my Ruby code and my Go code.

+I've deleted the Go sources as I'm not going to get back to them.

+Having done the first four sets: this stuff is both amazingly eye-opening and scary at the same time.
+Are you seeding your PRNGs with current time (in NTP-synchronized world...)?
+Do you think SHA1(key || msg) is a secure way to do a MAC?
+Well, if so you're doing it very wrong, and that's just the tip of the proverbial iceberg.

 ### High-level spoilers

+Note: last update around end of Set 2.

 Reading code is one thing, knowing the right output is another.
 If you believe knowing the right outputs is *really* the thing that will help you *understand* what's going on have a looksee [here](https://github.com/drbig/matasano/blob/master/SPOILERS.txt).
 There are also some spoilerific/sanity-ensuring notes.